nicole-numfocus/pandas-czi/budget.md

 # Budget

 pandas has requested funding for $250,000.
-This will to software development time.
+This will fund software development.

 For ease of reference, we've expressed the work items in terms of FTEs (full-time equivalents) assuming that one FTE costs roughly $100,000.
 Our